Motive power depot: Engine sheds in the steam era

-Nearly all depots at this time had a number of shunting locomotives.
-Normally 0-4-0T or 0-6-0T tank engines, these would be allocated to shunt turns and could be found in goods yards, carriage sidings, goods depots and docks.
+Nearly all depots at that time had a number of shunting locomotives.
+Normally 0-4-0T or 0-6-0T tank engines, they would be allocated to shunting duties in goods yards, carriage sidings, goods depots and docks.

 Many large rail connected industrial sites also had engine sheds, primarily using shunting locomotives.

 Design

 Each railway company had its own architectural design of engine shed, but there were three basic designs of shed: